 Some of the proudest achievements in the history of mankind concern the eradication of the disease.
-Good housing and cleanliness have helped us wipe out the plague: vaccination has eradicated smallpox: insecticides have helped control malaria.
-Could the same happen for asthma?
+Good housing and cleanliness have helped us wipe out the plague, vaccination has eradicated smallpox, insecticides have helped control malaria.
+Could the same happen for asthma? or Is Asthma Preventable?
 Our present understanding of asthma suggests the answer will have to be, 'probably not'.
-But there is a lot we can do to avoid getting asthma and there is always hope around the corner of exciting research developments.
+But there is a lot we can do to avoid getting asthma and there is always a hope around the corner of exciting research developments.

 Asthma and Allergy

 Is Asthma Preventable?
 One important cause of asthma is an allergy.
 To have an allergy means that you are oversensitive to something we all encounter in our daily lives but which causes most people no upset at all.
 A very common allergy is 'hay fever'.
 This is a sensitivity of the nose and eyes to grass pollen floating in the air from late May through to July.
 The allergy takes the form of sneezing, watering of the eyes, running and often blockage of the nose.
 Attacks of asthma can also be due to allergy.
 It will most often be an allergy to something we take into our lungs from the air we breathe.
 It could be grass pollen: some sufferers from hay fever get asthma as well.
 But it can be a lot of other things - other pollens, household dust, animal fur, and skin particles and so on.